qiskit-community/prototype-entanglement-forging/documentation/2-reference_guide/reference_guide.md

 - `max_evals_grouped` (int): Maximum number of evaluations performed simultaneously.
 - `rep_delay` (float): Delay between programs in seconds.
 - `shots` (int): The total number of shots for the simulation (overwritten for the statevector backend).
 - `fix_first_bitstring` (bool): Bypasses computation of first bitstring and replaces result with HF energy.
 This setting assumes that the first bitstring is the HF state (e.g. [1,1,1,1,0,0,0]).
-Can speed up the computation, but requires ansatz that leaves the HF state unchanged under var_form. ⚠️ There is a known bug for this setting.
-It does not produce expected results.
+Can speed up the computation, but requires ansatz that leaves the HF state unchanged under var_form.
 - `bootstrap_trials` (int): A setting for generating error bars (not used for the statevector backend).
 - `copysample_job_size` (int or NoneType): A setting to approximately realize weighted sampling of circuits according to their relative significance
         (Schmidt coefficients).
 This number should be bigger than the number of unique circuits running (not used for the statevector backend).